Metabolix/HackBGRT/README.md

 * Get the latest release from the Releases page.
 * Start `setup.exe` and follow the instructions.
-	* The installer will launch Paint for editing the image.
+	* The installer will launch Paint for editing the image, or you can edit it otherwise.
-	* If Windows later restores the original boot loader, just reinstall.
-	* If you wish to change the image or other configuration, just reinstall.
 	* For advanced settings, edit `config.txt` before installing.
 No extra support provided!
 	* Read the instructions in [shim.md](shim.md).
 	* Check the common [troubleshooting](#troubleshooting) to be prepared.
 	* Reboot your computer.
+* If Windows later restores the original boot loader, just reinstall.
+* If you wish to change the image or configuration later, choose the option to only install files.

 ### Quiet (batch) installation